mixer/interactive-node/README.md

 ## Development

-Thanks for being interested in contributing, checkout [TODO.md](TODO.md) for a list of tasks!

 To get a development environment setup:
 1. Clone this repository
 1. `npm install`
 1. `npm run build`

-### Testing

-Test files sit next to their respected source file and have the .spec.ts extension.

 ### Contributing

+Thanks for your interested in contributing, checkout [TODO.md](TODO.md) for a list of tasks!

 Open a [Pull Request](https://github.com/WatchBeam/beam-interactive-node2/pulls) we'd love to see your contributions.